 Neil Bander, MD

-Chief Scientific Advisor / Founder
+CSO / Founder

 Dr. Bander is a surgeon-scientist trained in urological oncology and tumor immunology, both at Memorial Sloan Kettering Cancer Center.
 He has authored approximately 200 peer-reviewed publications, and he is an inventor on approximately 150 US and foreign issued and pending patents.
 He has served on, and chaired, multiple study sections and grant review panels and received several honors including the FC Valentine Fellowship from the NY Academy of Medicine, the Society of Surgical Oncology James Ewing Research Award, awards from the German and Japanese Urology Societies, the Prostate Cancer Foundation, and the Clark Medal for Surgical Innovation from the Royal College of Surgeons (London).
 He also serves on several industry Scientific Advisory Boards.